-As you embark on your virtual networking efforts, make it a point to reach out and touch base with contacts regularly Whether it’s reaching out to old clients to offer support, or scheduling a virtual coffee chat with a former colleague to hear how their new role is going, regularly prioritizing meaningful interactions know can go a long way.
+As you embark on your virtual networking efforts, make it a point to reach out and touch base with contacts regularly.
+Whether it’s reaching out to old clients to offer support, or scheduling a virtual coffee chat with a former colleague to hear how their new role is going, regularly prioritizing meaningful interactions can go a long way.

-We touched on this in point number one but it bears repeating — avoid reaching out to cold contacts without providing some sort of context or doing your research.
+We touched on this in point number one but it bears repeating: Avoid reaching out to cold contacts without providing some sort of context or doing your research.

 If you don’t have a mutual connection, aim to have a low-touch engagement with the new contact to establish common ground.
 Check out what content they’ve shared on social media and leave a meaningful comment to get a conversation started.

-5. Not factoring in accessibility for virtual events.
+5. Not Factoring in Accessibility for Virtual Events

-"When we think about networking we need to keep intersectionality in mind, considering who has access to and is able to benefit from the information shared through online networking tools.
+"When we think about networking, we need to keep intersectionality in mind, considering who has access to and is able to benefit from the information shared through online networking tools.

-At Future for Us, we began incorporating an American Sign Language (ASL) interpreter into our weekly webinars to ensure we are able to provide our resources and tools to the Deaf and hard of hearing community, who are often left out of virtual offerings that rely on audible content."
+At Future for Us, we began incorporating an American Sign Language (ASL) interpreter into our weekly webinars to ensure we are able to provide our resources and tools to the deaf and hard-of-hearing community, who are often left out of virtual offerings that rely on audible content."

 When approaching opportunities to bring people together virtually, consider if the virtual space you’re building is accessible to people of different backgrounds and abilities.

-6. Failing to demonstrate reciprocity.
+6. Failing to Demonstrate Reciprocity